lijuncheng16/deepspeech.pytorch/README.md

 ```
 cd data/
-mkdir LibriSpeech/ # This can be anything as long as you specify the directory path as --target-dir when running the librispeech.py script
+mkdir LibriSpeech/ # This can be anything as long as you specify the directory path as --target_dir when running the librispeech.py script
 mkdir LibriSpeech/val/
 mkdir LibriSpeech/test/
 mkdir LibriSpeech/train/